DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

     **Optional Properties**
     1. `Extents` (FVector)
-        - If not set, the object will spawn with a default scale of (1,1,1).
+        - If not set, the actor will spawn with a scale of (1,1,1).
     2. `MeshPath` (FString)
         - If not set, a generic cylinder will spawn.
+    3. `Rotation` (FVector)
+        - If not set, the actor will spawn with zeroed rotation.

 3. **Inherit `IFBFDebugActor` on the Actor You Want to Track**